CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 ### Merge code

-Once your feature has been reviewed, tested, and given the O.K. by another team member, hit `Merge pull request` on Github.
-At this point Github has just run `(master) $ git merge masquerading`.
-Feel free to delete the branch on Github by clicking the `Delete branch` button.
+Once your feature has been reviewed, tested, and given the O.K. by another team member, a CDM repository admin will merge your changes.
 At this point, you may do the following to delete the branch locally and move on to the next feature:

 ```
 (masquerading) $ git checkout master